ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 The semicolon before the closing curly bracket is mandatory here.

-The ACTION is a single command or a block of commands.
+The ACTION is a single command or block of commands.
 It is called the **function body**.

 Function names follow the same restrictions as variable names in Bash.
-They allow Latin characters, numbers and the underscore character.
+You are allowed to use Latin letters, numbers and the underscore character there.
 The name must not begin with a number.

-Let's look at how to declare and use functions in the shell.
+Let's have a look at how to declare and use functions in the shell.
 Suppose you need statistics about memory usage.
-This statistics are available via the special file system [**proc**](https://en.wikipedia.org/wiki/Procfs) or procfs.
+These statistics are available via the special file system [**proc**](https://en.wikipedia.org/wiki/Procfs) or procfs.
 This file system provides the following information:

 * The list of running processes.
 * The state of the OS.
-* The state of the computer's hardware.
+* The state of the computer hardware.

-There are files in the `/proc` system path.
-You can read the required information from these files.
+The default mount point of the procfs is the `/proc` path.
+You can find special files there.
+They provide you an interface to the kernel data.

-RAM usage statistics are available in the `/proc/meminfo` file.
-We can read it with the `cat` utility this way:
+You can read the RAM usage statistics in the `/proc/meminfo` file.
+The `cat` utility prints the file contents to the screen:
 {line-numbers: false, format: Bash}
 ```
 cat /proc/meminfo
 ```

 The output of this command depends on your OS.
-The `/proc/meminfo` file contains less information for the MSYS2 environment and more for the Linux system.
+The `/proc/meminfo` file provides less information for the MSYS2 environment and more for the Linux system.

 Here is an example of the `meminfo` file contents for the MSYS2 environment:
 {line-numbers: true, format: Bash}